How Google Maps Ranking Works

 Your Google Business Profile is the foundation of your Google Maps ranking.
 A complete, optimized profile significantly outperforms an incomplete one.
 Google's own documentation states that businesses with complete profiles are 2.7 times more likely to be considered reputable by consumers.

 Start with your primary business category.
 This is the single most impactful field on your profile.
 Choose the most specific category that accurately describes your business.
 A mortgage broker should select "Mortgage Broker" rather than the broader "Financial Service."
-You can add up to nine secondary categories to capture additional search queries.
+You can add up to nine secondary categories to capture additional search queries — yet 95% of businesses we audited use only one.

 Your business description has a 750-character limit.
 Use it to clearly explain what you offer, who you serve, and what makes you different.
 Include your primary keywords naturally — avoid stuffing.
 Mention your service area and any specializations.